rkillickdev/rewind/README.md

 ### **Defensive Programming**
 ___

 To secure certain Django Views and ensure they are only accessible to registered users, permission classes have been set in the views.py file of each Django App.
-Two classes have been used:
+Three classes have been used:

 * `IsAuthenticatedOrReadOnly` is a Django REST Framework built in permission class.
-It allows users to perform any request.
 Requests for unauthenticated users are only permitted if the request method is one of the "safe" methods; `GET`, `HEAD` or `OPTIONS`.
 This ensures that only logged in users are granted write permissions.

 * `IsOwnerOrReadOnly` is a custom class stored in rewind/permissions.py which extends DRF permissions.BasePermission.
 The method `has_object_permissions' defined within the class, returns a boolean value.
 If the request method received is one of the "safe" methods, true is returned as all users are permitted to make these requests.
 If not a safe method, true is only returned if the current user is the owner of an object.
 This ensures that users can only update or delete an object that they own.
 This is an important security consideration .
 Although functionality to update and delete objects owned by another user is not provided in the user interface, this alone does not provide adequate protection.
 Objects in the database could still be targeted using specific urls.
-The inclusion of permission_classes add this additional layer of defence.
+The inclusion of permission_classes add an additional layer of defence.

 * `ReadOnly` is a custom class stored in rewind/permissions.py which extends DRF permissions.BasePermission.
 If the request method received is one of the "safe" methods, true is returned.
 I added this custom permission to the ListCreateAPIView for eras, genres and categories to ensure that all users have read permissions but only admin users have permission to create new instances.